Throwzone Academy is pleased to announce our 15th Annual Summer Baseball Training Program!

 The goal of the summer program will be to further aid the explosive nature of throwing through our unique core and leg strength conditioning systems not found anywhere else in Southern California.

-The most important training for a baseball player, to ready himself for the next season, is to develop his skills in an environment that prides itself on the total development of the highly skilled pitcher.
+The most important training for a baseball player, to ready himself for the next season, is to train in an environment that prides itself on the total development of the highly skilled pitcher.

 What I’ve found is that playing in games often just maintains a player’s current abilities.
 He may get a little more consistent with those abilities, but rarely does playing more games help a player improve his abilities.